US: Mike Pence refuses to invoke 25th amendment | DW | 13.01.2021

 The House of Representatives, controlled by Democrats, had rushed through legislation to call on the vice president to use the powers in the amendment to remove Donald Trump from power in the wake of the violent attack on the Capitol building on January 6.

-"I do not believe that such a course of action is in the best interest of our Nation or consistent with our Constitution," Pence said.
+"I do not believe that such a course of action is in the best interest of our Nation or consistent with our Constitution," Pence said in his letter.

+He argued that removing Trump with just eight days left of his term in office would not be "in the best interest of our Nation or consistent with our Constitution."

+He also defended his decision by pointing out that he had also refused the president's demands that he overturn the official confirmation of Joe Biden's electoral victory.

 Democrats had vowed to impeach President Trump if he was not removed from office.